A streak of gray and a cheerful "Hi!"

 - Cliffhanger Copout: Happened all the time, but let's face it, any continuity in these cartoons was purely by accident.

-- Collective Groan: The Incredibly Lame Pun listed below got a sizable one.
+- Collective Groan: The Lame Pun Reaction listed below is a sizable one.

-- Comic Book Adaptation: Gold Key put out Bullwinkle comic books from 1962 to 1980, long after the show was cancelled.
+- Gold Key put out Bullwinkle comic books from 1962 to 1980, long after the show was cancelled.
 It was briefly revived in 1987-89 under Marvel Comics.

-- There was also a newspaper comic strip drawn by Al Kilgore from 1962 to 1965.
+- There was a newspaper comic strip drawn by Al Kilgore from 1962 to 1965.

 - Competition Coupon Madness: Boris and Natasha produce counterfeit box tops to get all the prizes and undermine the world's economy.